-Serbia is mining away a green future17.
-September 2018. / Mining
+Serbia is mining away a green future, Mining

 Serbia’s notorious Drmno coal mine is rapidly expanding on Chinese loans, pushing the country towards high-carbon lock-in and long-term debt.

 The Drmno mine in Serbia is rapidly expanding, without anyone knowing what its impacts will be.
 Despite a planned 30 per cent increase in production volume, no figures on the surface areas expansion have been made public, and no Environmental Impact Assessment was considered necessary by the Serbian Ministry of Energy, Development and Environmental Protection, according to a 2013 decision.

 Although its production capacity should increase from 9 to 12 million tonnes of coal per year to fuel the planned third unit of the Kostolac B power plant, Serbia’s energy balance already envisages production of over 10 million tonnes in 2018 at Drmno, without the unit’s construction having even started.

 Serbia’s failure to carry out an environmental impact assessment is the subject of a new complaint to the Energy Community Secretariat submitted by CEKOR and Bankwatch today.